self service customer support

 Fluid Topics Fluid Topics Blog Best Practices

 It’s time to set the record straight.
 While businesses believe that 60% of their customers want self-service options, the reality is that 81% of users want to self-serve.
-In parallel, companies generally believe customers are highly satisfied with their self service offers.
-However, the truth is that only 15% of users would agree.
-So, it turns out, most of us don’t hear customers when they say they want more and better self-service tools.
-To help you respond to these customer demands, we’ve outlined everything you need to know about setting up, optimizing, and modernizing your self-service customer support tools.
+Despite this demand, only 15% of users are satisfied with self-service customer support options.
+To help you keep up with growing customer expectations, we’ve outlined everything you need to know about setting up, optimizing, and modernizing your self-service customer support tools.

 What is Self-Service Customer Support?

-Implementing customer self-service options can provide significant advantages for companies.
-Here are five key benefits.
+Implementing self-service customer support options can provide significant advantages for companies.
+Here are five key benefits:

 Increased Customer Satisfaction